 - Controlling escalating costs: Do you know how much you’ve spent in the past?
 Can you forecast what you’ll spend in the future?
 Is there a critical cost commodity in your product that can be hedged?
 This knowledge is critical when it comes to negotiating costs with suppliers.

 - Accommodating multiple changes in channels to market: Ensuring your supply chain gets the right goods to the right place at the right time is critical to the success of any organization.

 - Managing inventory: Inventory is expensive to procure, expensive to sit on, and, in the worst-case scenario, expensive to write off.

 The key to managing and mitigating risk is through good planning.
 Spending the time to identify, quantify, and create mitigations is a great first step to reducing your supply chain risk.

 The ever-increasing complexity of supply chain management

-When supply chain managers factor in all the risks inherent to their supply chain and ensure the company has the best quality supplies at the right price, you can begin to reap the rewards and unlock growth.
+When supply chain managers factor in all the challenges and risks inherent to their supply chain and ensure the company has the best quality supplies at the right price, you can begin to reap the rewards and unlock growth.

 With enough knowledge and the right spend management tools, you can mitigate many critical risks.
 And when a company’s supply chain management operates smoothly, you can become your company’s unsung hero.